smkerr/COVID-test-validation/README.md

 * Our project aims to develop a digital self-validation program for COVID rapid tests
 * This involves recognising handwritten serial numbers and test results

+### Data
+We use data from the [MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/), a collection of more than 60,000 examples, to train our Machine Learning algorithm.

 ### Minimum Viable Product
-1. Extract serial number from image
+1. Recognise serial number from image
-1. Extract test result from image
+1. Recognise COVID test result from image

 ### Contributors
 * Steven Kerr ([GitHub](https://github.com/smkerr))